baketti/CSVDataAnalyzer/README.md

 ## ✅ Features

 - ✅ CSV file parsing using a flexible factory-based architecture
-- ✅ Structured data representation with the Composite pattern
+- ✅ Structured data organization and representation with the Composite pattern
 - ✅ Manual Iterator for accessing dataset records
 - ✅ Statistical and domain-specific analysis using the Strategy pattern
 - ✅ Exception shielding and logging of all critical errors (console and file)